 If you want to get paid to do what you love, you have to stand out, and you have to let your own unique strengths shine.

 They want to hear your worldview, your opinions, and above all, your truth.

-The problem then isn’t the fear, but how you relate to it.
+It’s not easy.
+The fear may never leave.
+The problem isn’t the fear, it’s how you relate to the fear.

 The more you listen to that fearful voice inside your head, the more you sink into obscurity, and the farther away your dreams drift.